Historic news that Japan will phase out nuclear power has rounded off yet another terrible week for the global nuclear industry.

 In Europe, the fact that the Doel 3 and Tihange 2 reactors in Belgium are out of action after inspections indicated cracks in their reactor vessels underscores the ongoing risk to public safety that nuclear power poses.

-It’s possible that the damage is so great that these reactors will never be restarted.
+Its possible that the damage is so great that these reactors will never be restarted.

-If that isn’t chilling enough, there’s a chance that a number of other reactors across the globe might be similarly affected.
+.
 All these reactors had their vessels made by the now defunct Dutch company, RDM (Rotterdamsche Droogdok Maatschappij).

 Belgian nuclear watchdog FANC organised a meeting of nuclear safety authorities in Brussels last month to discuss the issue.
 Officials from Germany, the Netherlands, Spain, Sweden, Switzerland, the US and Argentina attended the talks.